Uploading Files to Harvey

 Upload Files to a Review Table

-Follow the steps to create a review table in our article, Using Review Tables.
+For instructions on typical uploads, follow the steps to create a review table in our article, Using Review Tables.

 Upload Files from Connected Document Systems (DMS)